 All that remained of my drink, of my almost 30 euros was shards of glass, white netting and a plastic duty-free bag.

 Just as I stood, in shock, wondering whether to cry, or to look for a way to save what was left….my phone rang.
-It was my sisters – my older and younger sister.
+It was my sisters – older and younger.

 I shared my tragedy.
 They were in London, passing by Paris the following day.